gaendrit/Dissertation-appendix--A-/README (1).md

 ## Data

-We evaluated our method on the [LIDC-IDRI dataset](https://www.cancerimagingarchive.net/collection/lidc-idri/).
-The main dataset is ".dicom" file format.
 The data is converted into ".png" file format which can be found in the directory _./data_image_.
 It follows the following structure:

 ```
 data_image